goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 The side-condition $x\ \sharp\ y , S$ in the definition above can be read as "$x$ is fresh in $N$", namely, the atom $x$ is not the same as $y$ and does not appear in $S$, i.e. for a $\lambda$-term $M$, we have $x\ \sharp\ M$ iff $x \not\in \fv(M)$.

-Whilst on paper, all this definition is unchanged from the informal presentation, there are a few caveats when it comes to actually implementing these definitions in Isabelle, using the Nominal package.
-Since this definition of substitution includes the freshness condition, it cannot be defined using the usual structural recursion via the **`primrec`** or **`fun`** keywords, generally used for this purpose.
+Whilst on paper, these definitions are unchanged from the informal presentation, there are a few caveats when it comes to actually implementing them in Nominal Isabelle.
+Since this definition of substitution includes the freshness condition (and is defined over nominal terms), it cannot be defined using normal structural recursion via the **`primrec`** or **`fun`** keywords, generally used for this purpose.
 Instead we have to define capture avoiding substitution using a **`nominal\_function`** declaration:

 ~~~{.isabelle}